jansensan/test-phaser-js-tile-based-movement/README.md

 ## TODO

-- Test NPCs moving independently
+- NPCs and player
+  - See if possible to create a super class that encompasses common behavior.
+ES6 or LoDash?
 - Test A* algorithm on clicking a valid tile